ioiototm/ioiototm.github.io/content/authors/admin/_index.md

 ---

 Hi there!
-I'm a PhD student at the University of Southampton who loves exploring new ways of creating immersive and interactive experiences with Virtual Reality (VR).
+I'm Yoan-Daniel, a Research Fellow at the University of Southampton who loves exploring new ways of creating immersive and interactive experiences with Virtual Reality (VR).
+I'm also a passionate developer and creator who enjoys working on projects that bring people together through technology and creativity.

-My research focuses on how different modes of interactions in VR affect each player's engagement, enjoyment, and sense of presence, and I have published a paper as part of my PhD that you can check in the <a href="publication">"Publications"</a> link.

-Recently, I have also joined the <a href="https://www.logaculture.eu/">LoGaCulture</a> project as a Research Fellow at the University of Southampton, where I will be creating and testing a mixed reality/locative game for the Avebury Stone Circle, one of the most significant cultural heritage sites in Europe. <!--The project is an international collaboration between experts from Portugal, Germany, Ireland, and the UK.
-The aims are to explore how locative games can benefit European society by increasing engagement, preservation, and understanding of our cultural heritage.-->

-Outside my research and work, I am interested in music, as well as game design and development - I have worked on some fun projects that you can check out by clicking the <a href="project">"Projects"</a> link on top.
-Some of my favourite games are inspired by <a href="https://iexpectyoutodie.schellgames.com/">"I Expect You To Die"</a> and <a href="https://www.stanleyparable.com/">"The Stanley Parable"</a>.
-Welcome to my website!
+🚀 **What I’m Working On**:
+- **[LoGaCulture Project](https://www.logaculture.eu/)**: Developing a locative AR game for the **Avebury Stone Circle**, blending cultural heritage with modern technology.
+- **Open-Source Projects**: I enjoy sharing my work with others, whether it's project files, code, or art assets.
+Everything I create is open for exploration and reuse - you can check out some of my **[projects](project)** and **[GitHub](https://github.com/ioiototm)**, and feel free to build on them!

+🎮 **Passions & Projects**:
+- Game development inspired by storytelling and unique mechanics, with favorites like *The Stanley Parable*, *Undertale/Deltarune*, and *Outer Wilds*.
+- Making music with my drums, guitar/bass, keyboard, and tools like **FL Studio**.

+📖 **Research Highlights**:
+- Explored how different modes of interaction in a multi-modal co-op VR game influence immersion and co-presence.
+- Published the subsequent findings of the experiments [here](publication).
+- Developing a locative AR game for the **[LoGaCulture Project](https://www.logaculture.eu/)**.

+---

+✨ **Why Open-Source?**
+I believe creativity thrives when ideas are shared.
+By making my work open, I aim to:
+- Help others learn from my projects and techniques.
+- Encourage collaboration, remixing, and innovation.
+- Make tools and resources accessible to anyone who wants to experiment.

+Check out my **[itch.io](https://ioiototm.itch.io/)** for downloadable games and **[GitHub](https://github.com/ioiototm)** for source code and other projects.
+If something catches your eye, feel free to dive in and make it your own!

+🔍 *P.S.
+Keep an eye out - exploration might just unlock a little secret!*

 <!--